 - Some Web survey software, such as The Survey System, can combine the survey answers with pre-existing information you have about individuals taking a survey.

-- While growing every year, Internet use is not universal.
+- While large and growing every year, Internet use is not universal.
 Internet surveys do not reflect the population as a whole.
 This is true even if a sample of Internet users is selected to match the general population in terms of age, gender and other demographics.

 - People can easily quit in the middle of a questionnaire.
 They are not as likely to complete a long questionnaire on the Web as they would be if talking with a good interviewer.